aiiluv/Vegetalien---not-stable/README.md

 **Gameplay Programmer**

----

 ## Challenges We Ran Into

-* Balancing school and project development required discipline and flexibility.
+* Balancing school and project development required discipline and flexibility
-* Limited development time made it difficult to implement every planned feature.
+* Limited development time made it difficult to implement every planned feature
-* This is our first game developed using Godot, so many aspects are still imperfect.
+* This is our first game developed using Godot, so many aspects are still imperfect
-* We recently started using GitHub, and merge conflicts often slowed down development.
+* We recently started using GitHub, and merge conflicts often slowed down development

----

 ## Run Locally